UniExeterRSE/computational-thinking/reveal.js/md/07_alignment.md

----
-layout: page
-title: Aligning the human solution with the computer
-order: 7
-session: 2
-length: 35
-toc: true
----

 ## Aligning the human solution with the computer

 In the two sessions so far we have covered the four pillars of computational thinking: